Encourage and recognize the implementation of original and exemplary environmental initiatives by private marine companies.

 2.2.
 Write and publicly communicate an environmental policy.

 2.3.
-Develop and update annually a section on the company’s public website presenting an overview of the Green Marine program and the company’s latest performance results.
+Develop and update annually a section on the company’s public website presenting an overview of the Green Marine program and the participant’s latest performance results.

 Note: Green Marine offers assistance to participants in developing the content.

 3.1.
-At least 2 of the company’s eligible terminals or operating sites (stevedoring companies) or shipyards are participants of Green Marine.
+At least 2 of the participant’s eligible terminals or operating sites (stevedoring companies) or shipyards are Green Marine participants.

 Note: Not applicable if the company operates only one eligible terminal or site.